mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

 out with ANN indexing: if you have a set of $$n$$ dimensional points, what information do we need to "navigate" around them quickly?

-In fact, it turns out the term "navigable" in "Hierarchical Navigable Small World Graphs" actually has a precise meaning, as does the mysterious and almost informal sounding "small world."
+In fact, it turns out the term "navigable" in "Hierarchical Navigable Small World Graphs" has a precise meaning, as does the mysterious and almost informal sounding "small world."
 In order, the title is actually the reverse chronology of the concepts.
 Since graphs go back to 1736, we'll skip ahead to the 90s and start with "small world," just pausing to note the features of graphs needed to understand.

 ### graphs, at sea level